jenkinsci/jenkins-automation-operator/README.md

 Feel free to file [issues](https://github.com/jenkinsci/kubernetes-operator/issues) or [pull requests](https://github.com/jenkinsci/kubernetes-operator/pulls).

+Before any big pull request please consult the maintainers to ensure a common direction.

 ## About the authors

 This project was originally developed by [VirtusLab](https://virtuslab.com/) and the following [CONTRIBUTORS](https://github.com/jenkinsci/kubernetes-operator/graphs/contributors).